ibexa/documentation-developer/docs/tutorials/generic_field_type/5_add_a_field.md

 ---
-description: Learn how to use your custom field type by adding a Field to a content type and creating an instance.
+description: Learn how to use your custom field type by adding a field to a content type and creating an instance.
 ---

-# Step 5 - Add a new Point 2D Field
+# Step 5 - Add a new Point 2D field

 All actions in this step are done in the admin interface also called the back office.
 Go to the admin interface (`<yourdomain>/admin`) and log in with the default username: `admin` and the default password: `publish`.